google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 ## Summing up

+* Enable the production mode if you use webpack 4
-* Minimize your code with the `UglifyJsPlugin` and loader options
+* Minimize your code with the bundle-level minifier and loader options
-* Remove the development-only code with the `DefinePlugin`
+* Remove the development-only code by replacing `NODE_ENV` with `production`
 * Use ES modules to enable tree shaking
 * Compress images
 * Apply dependency-specific optimizations